comment

 This is a genuine fossil.

-Knightia Eocaena is the most common fish in Fossil Lake and maybe the most commonly articulated vertebrate fossil in the world.
-It is Wyoming's State Fossil.
-Length: up to 25 cm (10 in).
+Knightia eocaena is the most common fish found in Fossil Lake and may be the most frequently articulated vertebrate fossil in the world.
+It is also Wyoming’s State Fossil, reaching lengths of up to 25 cm (10 inches).

-The unusual chemistry of fossil lake prevented decay and scavenging of dead organisms while millimeter-thick layers of alternating limestone matter slowly accumulated.
-The result is laminated limestones that contained the highest concentration of fossil fish in the world.
-These fish, other aquatic organisms, and associated geologic features make Fossil Lake the world's best Paleogene record of the freshwater lake ecosystem.
+The unique chemistry of Fossil Lake prevented decay and scavenging, allowing organisms to be preserved intact while millimeter-thick layers of limestone slowly accumulated.
+These laminated deposits contain the highest concentration of fossil fish in the world.
+Along with other aquatic organisms and preserved geologic features, Fossil Lake provides the most complete Paleogene record of a freshwater lake ecosystem anywhere on Earth.

 Since the discovery in the 1870s, many perfectly preserved fossil fish have been recovered.
-Preserved with the fish in the laminated limestone is a complete aquatic ecosystem: cyanobacteria, plants, insects, crustaceans (shrimp, crawfish, and ostracods), amphibians (frog and primitive salamander), alligators, turtles, birds, and mammals, including the oldest pantolestid (otter-like animal).
-The subtropical terrestrial ecosystem surrounding the lake is also represented by rare fossils, including a horse, two snakes, lizards, two bat species, birds, apatemyid (an arboreal insectivore), miacad (primitive carnivore), insects, and more than 325 types of leaves, seeds, and flowers.
+Preserved within the fish in the laminated limestone is a complete aquatic ecosystem, comprising cyanobacteria, plants, insects, crustaceans (such as shrimp, crawfish, and ostracods), amphibians (including a primitive salamander and a frog), alligators, turtles, birds, and mammals, including the oldest known pantolestid (an otter-like animal).
+The subtropical terrestrial ecosystem surrounding the lake is also represented by rare fossils, including a horse, two snakes, lizards, two bat species, birds, an apatemyid (an arboreal insectivore), a miacod (a primitive carnivore), insects, and more than 325 types of leaves, seeds, and flowers.